 Despite her mobility issues, she lives an active lifestyle and takes part in horse riding, sit skiing and swimming.
-Brooke has been desperate for a trike for a number of years after growing out of her old one when she was seven-years-old.
+Brooke was desperate for a trike after growing out of her old one when she was seven-years-old.

 The Tomcat trike, which is specially adapted to fit Brooke, will enable her to not only enjoy more outdoor adventures but the movement required to peddle with her legs will help her physical rehabilitation assisting in easing her muscles from stiffening, a common trait of her condition.
 The trike is set her last her a number of years to come as it’s unlikely that she will grow out of it.

 Brooke’s mum, Justine, who gives her fortnightly immunoglobulin injections to boost her daughter’s immune system, said: “Having the trike would just mean everything, especially for her mental health as it will do her wonders having the option to do another outdoor activity.